Position: Legislative Affairs Manager Army Programs

 Essential Duties & Responsibilities

-- Work closely with Board of Directors and membership committee
+- Work closely with Board of Directors, task forces and other sub-committees as appropriate.

 Qualifications, Skills and Experience